HomeService Updates

 Wrapping up

 What are your thoughts on this new feature?
-Have you had a chance to test out the QR code detection in ANY.RUN?
+Have you had a chance to extract URL from QR code in ANY.RUN?
 Share your experience in the comments below.

 About ANY.RUN